nie-ine/microservice-python-task/README.md

 1. Run the container: ``[sudo] docker run -p 8080:8080 nieine/json-task``
 1. Go to http://localhost:8080/json-task or http://localhost:8080/json-gui

-## Call the service in a RESTful Way
+## Call the Service in a RESTful Way

 If the service is running, you can POST a body with form data to one of the routes from any application.